Is it safe for US citizens to travel to Bali in May since the alleged terrorist threats from March 2012?

 There are a few precautions to take, like not going into crowded pubs and clubs, being mindful and aware of your surroundings etc etc. If you're staying at a high end resort - use the local drivers.
 Not to scare you, but the cars will be checked with mirrors for bombs etc. At other places I have stayed (like private villas and smaller hotels) - they dont check for these things as they are less of a target, but nonetheless I was aware of which car I was getting into etc. At times I was travelling with various consulates in armoured vehicles and to be honest, I felt more scared doing this than driving in a flagged down taxi! (bemo)

 Bali is a beautiful island and relies heavily on tourism.
 The Balinese take the terrorism threat seriously because it impacts on their livelihoods.
-I sincerely hope you still decide to go and experience this magical place, and if you do - consider heading north west toward Pemuteran which is pure paradise! over 6 years ago
+I sincerely hope you still decide to go and experience this magical place, and if you do - consider heading north west toward Pemuteran which is pure paradise! about 7 years ago

 I am from Indonesia, I just want to inform how about Bali after terrorist threat.
 For Information, our government has been seriously to handle this issue.
 It proves from our condition to day.
 I wish not only to day but also in future there is no terrorist again.
 You can show our condition especially in Bali form TV.
 There are so many people visited to Bali after this issue, even Some movie from Hollywood such as Eat Pray Love was taken in Bali.
 So, don't be afraid to visit to Indonesia, such as Bali.
 We are not terrorism country.

-Regard , Ziah :) over 6 years ago
+Regard , Ziah :) about 7 years ago

-There are more bombs and guns in the US, you are more likely to get shot at home over 6 years agoAnswered by Rob K via WorldNomads.com
+There are more bombs and guns in the US, you are more likely to get shot at home about 7 years agoAnswered by Rob K via WorldNomads.com

 Thanks guys!
 I saw that they have lifted the warning, even from the UK and Australian embassies.
 Wish me luck convincing my mom that Bali is THE place to visit after we visit family in the Philippines!
-It is probably safer in Bali than it is in the Philippines anyway, haha. over 6 years ago
+It is probably safer in Bali than it is in the Philippines anyway, haha. about 7 years ago

 I'm here right now, and everything seems really calm for Americans, and anyone else traveling.
 Besides any terrorist threats, you should just look out for scams when you get off ferries or at airports.
-Everywhere else, people are very nice and have always the best of intentions in helping you out! :) over 6 years ago
+Everywhere else, people are very nice and have always the best of intentions in helping you out! :) about 7 years ago